lexler/claude-code-user-reminders/README.md

 ### Prerequisites
 - Python 3.8 or higher
-- [uv](https://github.com/astral-sh/uv) (recommended) or standard Python
+- [uv](https://github.com/astral-sh/uv) - Install with: `curl -LsSf https://astral.sh/uv/install.sh | sh`
+  - Or modify the shebang in `reminder.py` from `#!/usr/bin/env -S uv run --script` to `#!/usr/bin/env python3`

 ### Step 1: Clone or Download
-1. Clone this repository or download the `claude/hooks/reminder/` folder
+1. Clone this repository
-2. Rename `claude` to `.claude` (add the dot to make it hidden)
-3. Place the `.claude` folder in your project or user directory
+2. Copy the `claude/hooks/reminder/` folder to wherever you want to store your hooks
+   - For example: `~/.claude/hooks/reminder/` for global use
+   - Or: `/path/to/your/project/.claude/hooks/reminder/` for project-specific use

 ### Step 2: Configure Settings